How the Blues Might be Mistaken for Cognitive Fatigue

 Comparison to others, can also make cognitive fatigue worse, and we only need to scroll through our perfect Instagram feeds and see everyone supposedly ‘killing it’ to make us feel not even close to achieving our head start.
-Whilst we create annual ‘new year's resolutions’ with gleaming hope, in a fresh new diary, it only takes a few moments of negative comparison to cross out these goals and set a much lower expectation for the year ahead.
+Whilst we fill our diary with plans, it only takes a few moments of negative comparison to cross out these goals and set a much lower expectation for the year ahead.

 The NHS recommends ‘Cognitive Behavioural Therapy' (CBT) if we want to speak to a medical professional and have support with changing the way we think.
 A regular ‘talking therapy’ session, every one to two weeks, with a specialist, may help to understand our negative emotional patterns, trapping us in our current negative state of mind.
 CBT has been known to treat eating disorders, obsessive compulsive disorder (OCD), panic disorder and insomnia.
 Treatments can last between 5 - 20 sessions and 30 minutes to an hour per session, however we must be fully committed to the procedure to see beneficial improvements.

 If our schedule does not allow for therapy or it isn’t something we feel comfortable with, or perhaps it’s not the extreme in our situation, adopting daily self-care activities may help us too.

 Try to stay organised